jhychan/parsec-cloud-host/readme.md

  - GCP (P4, T4)
  - Paperspace (P4000, P5000)
  - Anything else (you have to manually install NVidia drivers)
-2. Start PowerShell with *administrator* privileges, then run the following:
+2. Start PowerShell with **administrator** privileges, then run the following (you can copy paste the entire block including comments):
 ```powershell
 # Force TLS 1.2, allow arbitrary script execution just for this session
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12